mustafacengiz/BacteriAlert-Insight-DS-Bos-20A-/data/README.md

-This file contains all data that is used in this project except for Florida Health Department's beach water test data.
-Since FHD's data is not public
+This file contains all data used in this project except for Florida Health Department's beach water test data.
+Since FHD's data is not public, we are going to upload it here if/when proper consent is given by FHD.